Who Qualifies for Chapter 7 Bankruptcy?

 Your Income is Great Enough to Qualify for a Chapter 13 Bankruptcy

 Prior to 2005, people could choose to file either Chapter 7 or Chapter 13.
 Most bankruptcy petitioners chose Chapter 7 because it didn't require paying back debts and it was finished usually within 6 months compared to the 3 or 5 years required of a Chapter 13's repayment plan.
 However, the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) introduced a means test to determine whether the bankruptcy petitioner filing for Chapter 7 is presumed abusive.
-The means test determines if the bankruptcy petitioner has an income that is greater than his state's median income.
+The means test determines if the bankruptcy petitioner has an income that exceeds his state's median income.
 If his income is greater, then there are additional tests to see if he can repay at least some of what he owes to his unsecured creditors.
-Complete information can be found in here: The Means Test In Bankruptcy—Is There A Presumption Of Abuse?
+Complete information can be found in here: The Means Test In Bankruptcy — Is There A Presumption Of Abuse?

 According to recent statistics by the U.S. Trustee's office, 94% of bankruptcy petitioners had incomes less than the state median, and of those who had higher incomes, only 10% were deemed abusive by the U.S. Trustee[i].